zapata-engineering/orquestra-core/docs/guides/circuits.rst

 Decompositions
 ==============

 Decompostion is the process of representing gate operations in (often simpler) different gates.
-For instance, a SWAP gate can be represented as a series of 3 SWAP gates.
-Often decomposition is needed to be able to run an algorithm on real hardware as different quantum computers have different sets of gates they can physically accomplish (called native gates).
+For instance, a SWAP gate can be represented as a series of 3 CNOT gates.
+Often decomposition is needed to be able to run an algorithm on real hardware as different quantum computers have different sets of gate operations they can physically perform (called native gates).

 Creating a ``DecompositionRule``
 --------------------------------